Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/README.md

 ## Christmas Island: Frosty's beach

+> [!TIP]
-Hints: Synthesis is the True Ending
+> Hints: Synthesis is the True Ending
-From: Santa
+> From: Santa
-The AI revolution has begun.
+> The AI revolution has begun.
 Some of the most prominent and useful tools born from the advent of powerful AI include ChatGPT, PlayHT, Midjourney, Dall-E 3, Bing AI, and Bard, and Grok.

 ### Snowball Fight
 Difficulty: 🎄🎄